 How much am I going to need?

 You don't need much to get started, and the total amount you save depends on your family's goals and resources.
 It's something you can think about now or as college approaches—but it's probably not as much as you think.

 How much do I need to know about investing to manage a college account?

-Some types of investments can be managed for you, like age-based options designed for saving for higher education, offered through 529 plans.
+Some types of investments can be managed for you, like 529 plan enrollment-year options, designed for almost any education goal.
 But it's also good to have some basic investing knowledge—it's not hard to learn, and it will help you save for any goal.
 We'll teach you a few important things you need to understand.